fcsonline/ferranbasora.com/content/posts/dont-create-leftovers/index.md

 dependencies.
 One direct benefit of this is that it let you move this component to others around without break it.

-> TODO:
-> In some cases, like the translations example, you will need something in your
-> toolchain to resolve the dependencies of your components or builder
+In some cases, like the translations example, you will need some extra step in your toolchain to resolve those dependencies of your views.
+In the case of the assets one, you will need your builder (Ex.
+Webpack) to have support to resolve them.
-> capabilities in builder.
-In other cases,
->
-> Webpack globing.

 # Conclusion

-We just reviewed few examples of the *don't create leftovers* principle, you will create and organize your components in a better way that will let you maintain your code base in a healthier way in the long term.
+We just reviewed few examples of the *don't create leftovers* principle.
+Understanding the consequences in terms of maintainability, you will be able to create and organize your components in a better way that will let you maintain your code base in a healthier way in the long term.

 You don't need to take this principle as written in stone.
 There are always